Salmon with chermoula, pickled onion, and fresh herbs at Stereo 41 in Walnut Creek

 We work directly with local producers for our fruits and vegetables.
 What arrives that week shapes what goes on the plate.
 When the menu says “market vegetables,” that is not filler; it is whatever our growers brought in.

 Beets in our carpaccio with pomegranate molasses and goat cheese.
-Chicory in our salad with labneh, pomegranate seeds, and almonds.
-Fresh figs paired with halloumi, honey, and sesame.
-Sweet potato in our tempura with harissa and honey.
-Cauliflower in our shawarma with tahini and herbs.
-Grilled broccolini on the side.
-Radish, cucumber, fresh herbs, and seasonal greens woven through every section of the menu.
+Radicchio in our salad with whipped burrata and seasonal fruits from local farms, pomegranate seeds, and almonds.
+Pickled figs paired with halloumi, locally sourced honey, and sesame.
+Sweet potato in tempura with harissa honey and tahini.
+Freshly picked herbs in our shawarma wraps grilled to perfection in za’atar infused olive oil.
+Fresh market sourced seasonal produce permeates every section of the menu.

 This is where the kitchen at our Walnut Creek restaurant separates itself most clearly.

-Our spices are are imported directly from the Middle East; sourced for the specific flavor profiles that define contemporary Middle Eastern cooking.
-You will not find these in a food distributours warehouse and you will taste the difference.
+Sourced for the specific flavor profiles that define our seasonal California cooking.
+You will not find these in a food distributor’s warehouse and you will taste the difference.

 Zaatar — dried thyme, oregano, sesame, and sumac.
 Earthy, nutty, a little citrusy.
 On our tuna tartare with crispy rice, tomatillo, and pumpkin seeds.
 On our baked brie with honey, almond, and jam, served with sourdough pita.

 Harissa — roasted peppers, garlic, caraway, and coriander.
 Layered heat, not a wall of it.
-In our shakshuka at brunch alongside tomato, egg, and sourdough pita.
+In our lunch wraps it provides a depth of flavor and mild to medium heat to the shawarma.
 On our sweet potato tempura with honey and sesame.

-Chermoula — cilantro, parsley, cumin, paprika, garlic, lemon.
-A Moroccan marinade that becomes the foundation for two of our best grill dishes: salmon and whole branzino, both with pickled onion and fresh herbs.
+Red Chermoula — fresh cilantro parsley, chopped, garlic, minced, smoked paprika and cumin, oil, citrus and seasoning.
+A Moroccan marinade that becomes the foundation for one of our best grill dishes: the whole Thai Snapper, with citrus and fresh herbs.

 Zhug — fresh green chilies, cilantro, garlic, cardamom.
 Bright, herbaceous, sharp.
 It meets our charcoal-grilled lamb chops with pickled turnip.
 One bite and you understand why this one is not optional.

 Sumac — tangy, almost citrusy, ground from dried berries.
-A finishing touch across the Middle East.
+A finishing touch across North Africa and the Mediterranean.
 Here, it lands on our brunch avocado toast with sourdough, pistachio, radish, and sesame.

 Aleppo pepper — fruity, moderately hot, with an almost sun-dried quality.
-Named after the Syrian city.
 We use it on our halloumi kebab with fig, honey, and sesame.

 Pomegranate molasses — thick, tart, unmistakable.
 The backbone of our beet carpaccio with goat cheese and pecan.
 The thread running through both our beef karaz and lamb karaz with sour cherry, pine nuts, and red tea.